Home » Malta airport transfers

 Although it can cost a little more, there are several benefits to booking your Malta airport taxi in advance:

-The below table gives you a rough idea of the differences in travel time between each of those transport methods and the estimated cost for each, to a few of the popular transfer destinations in Malta.
+The table below gives you a rough idea of the differences in travel time between each of those transport methods and the estimated cost for each to a few of the popular transfer destinations in Malta.

 If you decide to go for a shuttle bus, I usually recommend booking a transfer to and from the airport in advance with Suntransfers.